-Bill Pomeroy, an Eltweed descendant through Medad, is the founder and CEO of CXtec in Syracuse, NY.
+Bill Pomeroy, an Eltweed descendant through Medad, is the founder of CXtec in Syracuse, NY.

 Bill grew up in a family full of home-grown genealogists.
 Bill’s initial interest in his Pomeroy genealogy has turned into a labor of love, for both genealogy and local history.